High school ice hockey in New York: New York State Public High School Athletic Association

-The sanctioned teams compete from end of November till Mid-March with maximum number of practices and games.
-These teams are divided into two divisions, I and II.
-Each based on strength of program and considered "rolling" divisions allowing teams to switch divisions each year.
-The sanctioned Varsity teams are divided into sections used by every sport under NYSPHSAA; Sections I, II, III, IV, V, VI, VII, IX, and X. Each section has different sets of rules for eligibility of Catholic teams to participate in the State Tournament.
-Sections I and VI do not allow Catholic schools to compete for the Public State Tournament.
+The sanctioned teams compete from end of November till mid-March with a maximum number of practices and games.
+These teams are divided into two divisions, I and II, based on school enrollment (Division I being larger schools).
+The sanctioned Varsity teams are divided into sections used by every sport under NYSPHSAA; Sections I, II, III, IV, V, VI, VII, IX, and X.